 The Village of Newcastle, County Dublin, has undergone considerable change over the last fifteen years.
-Extensive residential and employment development, particularly at the eastern edge of Newcastle, has transformed the area from a rural village to a developing suburban village.
+Extensive residential and employment development, particularly at the eastern edge of Newcastle, has transformed the area from a rural village to a developing village with suburban characteristics.